Driving us forward

 Jim enjoys running, biking, and scuba diving, when time permits.
 He holds degrees from the University of Connecticut, University of Hartford and University of Connecticut School of Law.
 Married with two daughters, he is in denial that his oldest daughter is looking at colleges and his youngest daughter can easily beat him in a race of almost any distance, by quite a bit.

-Natalia G. Shehadeh serves as Vice President and Chief Compliance Officer for Weatherford.
+Natalia G. Shehadeh is Vice President and Chief Assurance Officer for Weatherford.

 Natalia joined Weatherford in August 2009 as Senior Counsel and Director of Trade Compliance from Shell Oil Company where she was Senior Counsel for Export Controls and Sanctions Compliance.
-Prior to joining Shell in June 2007, Natalia was Of Counsel with the Washington D.C. office of the law firm Greenberg Traurig, LLP where she advised domestic and multinational customers on export controls, trade sanctions, antiboycott, and antibribery compliance matters.
+She then went on to lead the Compliance team as Chief Compliance Officer for several years.
+Prior to joining Shell in June 2007, Natalia was Of Counsel with the Washington D.C. office of the law firm Greenberg Traurig, LLP where she advised domestic and multinational clients on export controls, trade sanctions, antiboycott, and antibribery compliance matters.

 Early in Natalia’s career she focused on export controls across various high-tech sectors including aviation, defense, aerospace, IT, and even emerging technologies in the nanotech and pyrotechnics spaces.
-She hails originally from Madrid, Spain, and was raised and schooled in the United States, specifically at the University of Houston and South Texas College of Law.
-Natalia most enjoys her time spent in the field with our staff working on grassroots compliance and cultural awareness.
+She hails originally from Madrid, Spain and was then raised and schooled in the United States, specifically at the University of Houston and South Texas College of Law.
+Natalia most enjoys her time spent in the field with our staff working on grass roots inclusion, compliance and cultural awareness initiatives.